1947

 " in the center Helen wrote "cliff front".

-For many years there were Frye house blueprints floating around before and after Helen Frye's
+For many years, there were Frye house blueprints floating around before and after Helen

-death which are thought to be in the hands of the Arizona State Park Service entitled, "Cliff
+Frye's death, which are in the hands of the Arizona State Park Service entitled, "Cliff House".

 "